handfistface/ListPoint/replit.md

 - Browse and discover public lists
 - Search lists by name
 - Filter lists by tags
-- Favorite/unfavorite public lists
+- Favorite/unfavorite any list (including own lists) with star icon (☆/⭐)
+- Star icons on landing page and explore page for quick favoriting
-- View favorited lists on home page
+- Favorited lists displayed at top of home page
 - See list owner information

 ### UI/UX